saulpierotti/markdown_notebook/archive/bioinformatics_unibo/semester_1/AG/AG.md

 	* I can play with fragment size to obtain my contigs
 * When I sequence a genome, I need to consider sequencing depth and coverage
 	* Sequencing depth is the average number of times that a nucleotide in my reference genome is represented in a read
+* In order to reduce cost, I can run more samples in the same lane by using a barcode attached to my fragments
+* MySeq can be used for metagenomics (16S sequencing, 24 samples per lane) and for microbial WGS
+* HiSeq can be used for WGS (3-4 lanes per genome) and exome capture (4 samples per lane)

 # AB SOLiD
 * It is dead by now, but could be potentially great because it gives the highest throughput